hdptech/hdpserver/README.md

 pass a request to it.
 - `deprecatedUpstreams` - Optional array that could handle requests for deprecated API.
 It could help to cope with backward compability.
+- `loadBalancing` - Optional.
+Defines load balancing algo which will be used to route requests between different defined upstreams.
+Detailed info below.
 - `method` - Request method.
 GET and POST are only supported by HDP protocol
 - `inputParameters` - Optional array of objects.
 Each object describes single input parameter.
 More details below.